-Battling through blank expressions, imparting wisdom on our unwilling little darlings.
+Battling through blank expressions, striving for light bulb moments and inspiring understanding where previously there was none.
 Great feeling when it all clicks, too.

 But it’s a big responsibility.
-And sadly, that great feeling dissipates quickly if you’re accused of negligence.
-Claims from unhappy parents (and their kids), LEAs, schools and private clients are serious.
+And sadly, that great feeling can dissipate pretty quickly if you’re accused of negligence.
+Claims from unhappy parents (and their kids), local education authorities, schools and private clients can cast a very dark shadow.

-In any case, you’ve no choice but to defend yourself.
+In any case, you’ve got no choice but to defend yourself.

-A costly and tedious day in court is the last thing you need.
-Your hard-won reputation is fragile, and your bank balance won’t take endless solicitor’s bills.
+A costly day in court is the last thing you need.
+It could put a large dent in your hard-won reputation for a start, while the associated solicitor’s bills could spell seriously bad news for your bank balance.
 Taking pre-emptive action makes sense and could make all the difference.

 We’re not here to, um, teach you how to do your job.
-But we do have a few choice tips to minimise your chances of a claim:
+But we do have a few choice tips for minimising your chances of a claim:

 - Make sure the lesson matches the student.
-They’re not going to benefit very much from work that’s either too difficult or too easy.
-This could leave them feeling dissatisfied, missing targets, and accusing you of not doing your job properly.
+It’s difficult for students to progress if the work you set is either too difficult or too easy.
+You need to find the right pitch – or it could mean resentfulness, missed targets, and accusations you’re not doing your job properly.

 - Set achievable targets and realistic timescales.
-Targets should be challenging, but not impossible.
-Agree targets with parents and get them signed.
-Get to know a student’s academic level and the way they learn before you set their goals.
-This helps avoid disappointment – and accusations of negligence.
+Targets should be challenging, but not unreachable.
+Agree goals with parents and students and get them signed if possible.
+Importantly, get to know a student’s capabilities and the way they learn best beforehand.
+This helps to avoid disappointment – and accusations of negligence.

 - Be clear on what you expect from students.
-For example, if hitting targets means studying an extra two hours a week, make sure they know that.
+For example, if hitting targets means studying an extra two hours a week at home, make sure they know that.
 Agree a teacher/student contract at your first session.
 Make sure parents understand and agree to this too.